OE4AMW/cx300-control/README.md

 This project is a demo application for controlling a Polycom CX300 USB phone using the USB HID protocol.
 It can intercept keypresses, audio state and set the display text.

-Detailed protocol specifications can be found at my blog post: [Reverse engineering the Polycom CX300 USB phone](https://bsmulders.com/2018/04/polycom-cx300/)
+Detailed protocol specifications can be found at bsmulders' blog post: [Reverse engineering the Polycom CX300 USB phone](https://bsmulders.com/2018/04/polycom-cx300/)

-My CX300 with Firmware 01.10.6.03 (used with Ubuntu 18.4) showed some differences in the protocol (see 'Changes').
+My CX300 with Firmware 01.10.6.03 (used with Ubuntu 18.4) showed some differences in the protocol, which I tried to tackle in this fork (see 'Changes').
+All changes should be backwards-compatible, but I can't test this.

 ## Changes
 This fork has following changes:

-* adds support for international (non-ASCII) characters on the display
+* adds support for international (non-ASCII) characters on the display (it seems that the phone supports UTF16)
 * recognizes keys when handset is lifted
 * handles the message when mic-input is selected (maybe a speciality of linux, or firmware version)
+* tried to add robustness against unknown messages and device errors
+* adds voicemail-LED
-* adds red/orange status-LED
+* adds additional colors to the status-LEDs

 ## Usage